-My Dog Made Me Do It is an unashamedly weird and quirky British Comedy with Horror elements.
+Llywelyn Bundy is an unashamedly weird and quirky British rom-com with horror elements.

-I've always been drawn to writing stories about outsiders.
-It's an underdog story about a Welsh poet trying to find his place in the world; his fortunes change when he discovers this neighbour's dog is a psychotic serial killer.
-So begins Llywelyn's moral dilemma.
-Improving his life and becoming implicit in the killings or accepting his failings and doing the right thing.
+It's an underdog story about a Welsh poet just trying to find his place in the world, his fortunes seem to turn when he discovers his neighbours dog is a psychotic serial killer.
+So begin his moral dilemma or improving his life and becoming complicit in the killer or accepting his failings and doing the right thing.